-That’s why some users prefer to build their initial drafts using desktop apps like Microsoft Word or Google docs with mutliple addons that have simple spelling and grammar check options.
+That’s why some users prefer to build their initial drafts using desktop apps like Microsoft Word or Google docs with multiple addons with simple spelling and grammar check options.
 Some users also rely on the spell check function of their browser.

-However, using these tools ensures that you can sometimes miss errors when editing WordPress posts.
+However, using these tools ensures you can sometimes miss errors when editing WordPress posts.

-For those who want to produce error-proof papers, we just have a solution for you.
-In this post, we’ll show you how to check your WordPress grammar and spelling errors.
+We have a solution for those who want to produce error-proof papers.
+This post will show you how to check your WordPress grammar and spelling errors.

 Until recently, WordPress bloggers who used the Jetpack plugin range have been aided in this challenge by After the Deadline, a grammar checker that could highlight bugs before the author hits the Publish button.
-Unfortunately, with the introduction of Jetpack 7.3, it was withdrawn.
+But, unfortunately, with the introduction of Jetpack 7.3, it was withdrawn.

-After the deadline has been removed, and there are several alternatives on the market.
-Most of them are unreliable, but there are a handful that can be trusted to let writers know where the embarrassing errors are.
+After the deadline has been removed, several alternatives are available.
+Most of them are unreliable, but there is a handful that can be trusted to let writers know where the embarrassing errors are.

 Grammarly is the best-known and best-known grammar checker on the market today.
 It’s not flawless, but it can detect bugs that other checkers miss, and it’s available as a browser extension, a standalone app, and a smartphone app on iOS and Android.
 The browser plugin enables Grammarly to interact with text fields of WordPress and other web text fields.

 One of Grammarly’s best qualities is how he explains why he’s flagged a mistake, rather than just putting a squiggly line under it and waiting for the writer to find out what’s wrong.
-You can also correct a lot of errors with a single click.
+But, of course, you can also correct any errors with a single click.

-Grammarly is available both as a free service with basic features and as a premium service with more advanced grammar checks.
+Grammarly is available as a free service with basic features and a premium service with more advanced grammar checks.

 Hemingway is less a grammar checker than a dictator’s style checker.
-It highlights what it considers to be grammatical mistakes, but its primary objective is simplification.
-It lets you know when your sentences have become complicated and flag constructions that are often found in bad writing.
+It highlights grammatical mistakes, but its primary objective is a simplification.
+It lets you know when your sentences have become complicated, and flag constructions are often found in bad writing.

-But if you find that your sentences appear to be unnecessarily complex and difficult for readers to parse, Hemingway is worth checking out.
+But if your sentences appear unnecessarily complex and difficult for readers to parse, Hemingway is worth checking out.

 The Ginger Software claims to be the world’s best grammar checker app, so we put it to the test.
 It turns out to be a great choice that works just like Grammarly.
 You start by installing the free extension of Ginger Chrome.
 After that, the WordPress function, or other word processors, is evaluated for grammatical, spelling, and meaning errors.
 You can also use Ginger in applications like Slack, Twitter, LinkedIn, and Gmail.

-Grammar checker is the main tool you can find when correcting your writing, but Ginger also offers resources for translation, phrase rewriting, and dictionary searches.
+A grammar checker is the main tool you can find when correcting your writing, but Ginger also offers resources for translation, phrase rewriting, and dictionary searches.
 The only problem with Ginger is that the coveted grammar checker is not currently included in the free edition.
-The free Chrome extension has only translations and definitions, but nothing else.
+The free Chrome extension has only translations and definitions but nothing else.

-As far as reviewing, proofreading, and editing are concerned, ProWritingAid is not too far behind its rivals.
-You get what you’re investing with ProWritingAid – if you just have time to look at a couple of bugs, you’re going to get a good spellcheck.
-If you want to put the time to become a better writer, the plugin will be able to help with that, too.
-Prices start at $20 a month, and you can buy $299 for lifetime access as well.
+As far as reviewing, proofreading and editing are concerned, ProWritingAid is not too far behind its rivals.
+You get what you’re investing with ProWritingAid – good spellcheck, thesaurus, readability, and more.
+If you want to put the time into becoming a better writer, the plugin will be able to help with that, too.
+Prices start at $20 a month, and you can buy $299 for lifetime access.

-Google recently introduced machine-learning driven grammar checks to Google Docs.
-As you would expect from Google, the grammar checker is focused less on conventional grammar rules and more on an examination of how language is used in a wide body of written content.
+Google recently introduced machine-learning-driven grammar checks to Google Docs.
+As you would expect from Google, the grammar checker focuses less on conventional grammar rules and more on examining how language is used in a wide body of written content.

-Docs is not as tough a grader as Grammarly or Hemingway, and often lets glaring errors like word repetitions pass through, but it’s a welcome addition to a site that many WordPress users rely on.
-If you are a user of Google Docs and WordPress, you can find the Wordable service useful; it can export documents stored in Google Docs to a WordPress site, which is ultimately much better than copying and pasting.
+Docs is not as tough a grader as Grammarly or Hemingway and often lets glaring errors like word repetitions pass through, but it’s a welcome addition to a site that many WordPress users rely on.
+Moreover, if you are a user of Google Docs and WordPress, you can find the Wordable service useful; it can export documents stored in Google Docs to a WordPress site, which is ultimately much better than copying and pasting.